Get the Marcus mobile banking app

 Taking on new debt

-One thing that shouldn’t be overlooked is that a personal loan is still a form of debt – only now your existing debts are in a single spot.
+One thing that shouldn’t be overlooked is that a personal loan is still a form of debt – only now your existing debts are consolidated in a single spot.

 If you currently struggle with carrying lots of debt, consolidating it could be part of a larger money management strategy that includes not only paying off balances but also making some changes to your budget or spending habits.

-So remember: Debt consolidation alone won’t change your debt habits if you haven’t addressed the reasons why you accumulated debt in the first place.
+In other words, debt consolidation alone won’t change your debt habits if you haven’t addressed the reasons why you accumulated debt in the first place.

 Is debt consolidation right for you?

-As we’ve outlined, debt consolidation isn’t for everyone.
+Debt consolidation isn’t for everyone.
 If you’re someone with a lot of outstanding and overwhelming higher-interest debts, debt consolidation could be right for you.